Sod Watering Guide Recommendations

 If you have installed sod in early Spring such as March or April, these watering recommendations should be followed as the heated summer months approach.
 The newly installed sod requires assistance getting through the heated summer months and into the cooler temperatures of Fall so full establishment of the root system can continue.
 It is possible, depending how established your early Spring sod installation is, that a modified variation of these watering recommendations is necessary so that overwatering does not occur.

 During the heated summer months, the sod should be watered daily by your outside watering system, even if it rains.
-The water must be cool or cold in order to stimulate the root growth.
+The water must be cool or cold to stimulate the root growth.
 Rainwater is typically warm in the summertime and will not provide the cold-water root stimulation that your outside watering system will offer.

 The goal is to keep the sod cool, the soil moist, and stimulate root growth.
 We recommend watering the sod early in the morning as well as late in the afternoon as only watering during the daytime in the summertime heat can burn the grass.
-Ideally, all areas of the sod should be watered twice a day.
-The morning watering should be anywhere from 45 minutes to 90 minutes depending on your irrigation system’s gallons per minute.
-The afternoon watering should be long enough to combat dryness and cool the soil and sod temperature down.
+Ideally, all areas of the sod should be watered multiple times daily to provide moisture and coolness.
+Depending on your watering system, an example might be three (3) to four (4) times a day for fifteen (15) minutes each interval.
+We also recommend purchasing a timer that can work with your irrigation system.
+When the outside temperature is above 85 degrees, you will want to perform short bursts of watering throughout the day to keep the soil moist and the grass cool.

 It is important to ensure the edges of the sod are irrigated as well.
 The edges can dry and become brittle very quickly.
 The entire sodded area requires equal distribution of daily irrigation.
-The morning watering should be a long soaking irrigation.
-The afternoon irrigation is to combat dryness and cool down the sod, as necessary.

 Typically, this extra watering is necessary for new sod installations during the months of May, June, July, August, and September.
 In general, the weather and any droughts will dictate the watering requirements of the sod.
 Outside temperatures are a significant indicator regarding the necessary watering of the sod.